MiguelVeganzones/ParticleSimulation/README.md

 - 1000 particles
 - Theta = 0.5 (Barnes-Hut approximation factor)
 - Gravitational interaction
+- Yoshida symplectic integrator (3 force evaluations per step)
 - Release mode (`-O3` optimization level)
 - No `-ffast-math`
 - No sanitizers
 - No plotting
 - Initial conditions will be the same in all cases.
 This will be done by hand-seeding the random number engines.

 Valgrind Callgrind was used to identify hotspots in the simulation, guiding optimizations for this specific performance benchmark.
 A broader test suit should be used, but due to time limitation this will be enough.
 Each experiment was executed three times, and the minimum clock time was considered.